 Top CDC Methods

-What are some of the top three must-know CDC methods you can implement in your business?
+What are some of the top three must-know ETL CDC methods you can implement in your business?
 There are many different ways to implement CDC and they vary depending on the company and particular use case.
 Three of the most common methods for Change Data Capture include the diff-based method, the trigger-based method, and the log-based method.

 1. Diff-Based Method